argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 For supporting external Helm value files, we would need to introduce a new option similar to existing `--values` option for Helm projects to support external values files.
 This options would need to be added individually to each source.

+As per the community call on February 3, changes to UI and cli are huge and are not planned to be part of first iteration.

 ### Security Considerations